Shippable/docs/sources/provision/kubernetes-with-gkecli.md

 **Steps**

 1. Create an account integration using your SCM.
 Instructions to create an integration can be found [here](http://docs.shippable.com/platform/tutorial/integration/howto-crud-integration/).
-Set the friendly name of the integration as `dr_github`.
+Set the friendly name of the integration as `drship_github`.
 If you change the name, please change it also in the yml below .

 2. Add the following yml block to your [shippable.resources.yml](/platform/tutorial/workflow/shippable-resources-yml/) file.